Rail Clearways Program: Clearways routes

 The Clearways Programme aimed to divide fourteen rail lines into five independent "clearways", reducing the heavily interwoven nature of the Sydney system.
 This was intended to isolate incidents to one part of the network so other lines would still run as scheduled.
 The "clearways" feed the existing lines through the Sydney Central Business District.

-As the Carlingford Line does not run through the CBD, it was not included in a "clearway".
-Track upgrades to the Carlingford Line were still included in the programme, but this was cancelled in the November 2008 Mini-Budget.
-The Carlingford Line has since closed for Light Rail conversion.
+As the Carlingford line did not run through the CBD, it was not included in a "clearway".
+Track upgrades to the Carlingford Line were still included in the program, but this was cancelled in the November 2008 Mini-Budget.
+The Carlingford line north of Camellia was later converted to light rail and permanently closed south of Camellia.